 He also was pointed in his critique of Wall Street executives and their lawyers, who relentlessly argue that “if we take any criminal action” against their banks, “the skies will darken; the oceans will rise; nuclear winter will be upon us; and the world as we know it will end.”

-The banks also have told Bharara that the stigma and reputational damage from any criminal action will “be too much to bear,” causing a bank’s stock to plummet, clients to flee, crucial employees to quit and senior executives to wonder if they possibly can go on under such dire circumstances.
+The banks also have told Bharara that the stigma and reputational damage from any criminal action will “be too much to bear,” causing a bank’s stock to plummet, clients to flee, key employees to quit and senior executives to wonder if they possibly can go on under such dire circumstances.
 “They make these claims, of course, without an explanation for why the possibility of such potential had not led them to take compliance more seriously in the first place,” he said.
 “And that is duly noted, believe me.”

 Then he made a thinly veiled jab at JPMorgan Chase & Co., its chief executive officer, Jamie Dimon, and the bank’s recent $13 billion settlement of mortgage-fraud charges: “In fact, sometimes the sky brightens: stock prices remain steady, or go up, as the company is viewed as putting problems ‘behind it’; clients and customers and key employees don’t even bat an eye; and sometimes, the CEO even gets a raise.
 And so, this repeated Chicken Little routine, I will tell you, begins to wear thin.”